subscribe | donate | contact

 “Do you live around here?”

-An awkward conversation hitched along for a few minutes and then he said, “Let’s get some donuts.
+An awkward conversation continued for a few minutes and then he said, “Let’s get some donuts.
 Don’t you guys want some?”

 I don’t think I’d ever met a street person before.
 In 1965 I’m not sure that phrase had even come into usage.
 There were tramps and bums and, by then, beats, beatniks and of course, most immediately, hippies.
-But in Laurie’s case, no categories quite fit.
+But in Laurie’s case, no category quite seemed to fit.
 This was a situation I’d have to face without them.

-When the morning came to head back to LA we found the address, a boarded up house.
-Approaching cautiously, I pried back a piece of plywood.
+When the morning came to head back to LA we found the address, a boarded-up house.
+Was that possible?
+A mistake?
+Finally, I walked up to the house and pulled back a piece of plywood.
 “Hey Laurie!”
 I shouted into the shadows.
 After a couple of tries an answer came back from the shadows and, sure enough, Laurie appeared.

-“You guys!”
-He was not expecting us.
-We’d awakened him.
-“Come in,” he said.
-Enough light was coming in here and there to permit our seeing a dilapidated couch, old coffee table and a couple of chairs.
+Enough light was coming in ahead of us to permit seeing a dilapidated couch, an old coffee table and a couple of chairs.

-“Wow,” he said, just looking at us.
+“Wow,” he said, and just looked at us.
 “You guys actually came back.”
-What routines of betrayal put our simple act in such a light?
-I couldn’t help wondering.

-“Do you guys want to listen to some of my songs?”
+“Hey, would you guys like to listen to some of my songs?”

 Where I come from, you don’t refuse certain things and this seemed like one of those moments.
 Laurie disappeared and returned with an old acoustic guitar.
 His singing wasn’t so good.
-That was my first reaction, but I listened and then something else came in; it’s what I remember most.
+That was my first reaction.
+But as I listened something else came in, a feeling.
+It’s what I remember most.

 He finished his song and said, "I've got a tape of more of my songs."
-Reaching for a beat up tape player, he said, “Hey, wait here.
+Reaching for an old cassette player, he said, “Hey, wait here.
 I’ll be right back,” and disappeared into the darkness of the abandoned house.

-Malcolm and I sat listening to the tape player and its tiny speaker.
-Yes, the same quality I'd heard before was coming through it, too.
-If I had to pick one word for it, it would be something like heartbreaking.
+Malcolm and I sat listening to the tape player's tiny speaker.
+Yes, the same quality I'd heard before was coming through.
+If I had to pick one word for it, it would be heartbreaking.

 My encounter with Laurie, as brief as it was, left unforgettable impressions.
 Moreover, by a twist of fate, it was not the last I’d see of him.
 In fact, it was just the beginning.